RatInABox-Lab/RatInABox/readme.md

 # RatInABox 🐀📦

-RatInABox is a toolkit for simulating pseudo-realistic motion in  and 2-dimensional environment.
-It simulates a rat 🐀 in a box 📦.
+RatInABox is a toolkit for simulating pseudo-realistic motion in continuous 1 and 2-dimensional environment.
+Essentially it simulates a rat 🐀 in a box 📦.
 With it you can

 * Generate pseudo-realistic trajectories for rats foraging/exploring 1 and 2D environments
 * Simulate spatially selective cells typically found in the Hippocampal-Entorhinal system (place cells, grid cells, boundary vector cells, and velocity cells).

-This is not gridworld.
-This simulator is fundamentally continuous in both time and space.
+~~Gridworld~~ RatInABox represents a clean departure from pre-discretised "gridworld" models which have so far been sued for simulating hippocampal navigation.
+Position and neuronal firing rates are calculated online with float precision.

-There are three main classes:
+RatInABox contains just three classes:

 1. `Environment()`: The environment/maze the agent lives in.
-1 or 2D.
-Handles geometry, collision with walls, boundary conditions.
+1- or 2-dimensional.
+Handles geometry, walls, boundary conditions etc.
-2. `Agent()`: The agent or rat doing the exploring.
-Agents exist within an Environment.
-Agents move around the environment.
+2. `Agent()`: The agent (or "rat") moving around the environment.
-3. `Neurons()`: Neurons have firing rates determined by the agent (e.g. it's position i).
-Neurons exist with an Agent.
+3. `Neurons()`: A population of neurons.
+Neurons have firing rates determined by the state of the agent (e.g. it's position).

-Here's a pretty animation of the kind of simulation you can run.
+Here's an animation of the kind of simulation you can run.
 It shows an agent randomly exploring a 2D environment with a wall.
-Four place cells, A single gaussian place cell is located in the middle of hte environmetn and fires when the agent enters its receptive field.
+Four populations of cells  (place cells, grid cells, boundary vector cells and velcity cells) "fire" as the agent explore.
+Below shows the code needed to replicate this exact simulation (13 lines!).

 ![Example environments](./figures/readme/animation.gif)